pingcap/docs-cn/reference/best-practices/high-concurrency.md

 - `pre_split_regions=3` means that the table will be pre-split into 8 (2^3) Regions after it is created.

 When data starts to be written into table `t`, the data is written into the pre-split 8 Regions, which avoids the hotspot problem that might be caused if only one Region exists after table creation.

+**Problem two:**

+If a table's primary key is an integer type, and if the table uses `AUTO_INCREMENT` to ensure the uniqueness of the primary key (not necessarily continuous or incremental), you cannot use `SHARD_ROW_ID_BITS` to scatter the hotspot on this table because TiDB directly uses the row values of the primary key as `_tidb_rowid`.

+To address the problem in this scenario, you can replace `AUTO_INCREMENT` with [`AUTO_RANDOM`](/reference/sql/attributes/auto-random.md) (a column attribute) when inserting data.
+Then TiDB automatically assigns values to the integer primary key column, which eliminates the continuity of the row ID and scatters the hotspot.

 ## Parameter configuration